jesse-wei/SAPsim/README.md

     <a href="https://github.com/jesse-wei/SAPsim/blob/main/tests/public_prog/ex1.csv">ex1.csv</a>
 </p>

-You may edit the `.csv` file with any program (Microsoft Excel, Google Sheets, etc.).

-To run the SAP program, open a Python terminal and use `SAPsim.run()`. **Note**: There is a debug (step) mode that runs one instruction at a time, as shown below.
-The default behavior is to run at full speed.
+To run the SAP program, open a Python terminal and use `SAPsim.run()`.

 ```py
 >>> from SAPsim import run